 Bobcat sightings have been reported in the wooded ramparts of the Haystacks region.

-A Note: I have only had one opportunity to experience this area on an almost cursory visit.
+I have only had one opportunity to experience this area on an almost cursory visit.
 I am sure that a lot more information (and pictures) can be added to this page.
 If you additional information (or corrections), especially about uncovered areas such as the Haystacks, please let me know and I will include them in this page.